Technologicat/mcpyrate/README.md

                 starargs=None, kwargs=None)
 ```

+### Quasiquotes

+We provide [a quasiquote system](quasiquotes.md) (both basic and hygienic) to ease writing macros.
+It's similar to MacroPy's, but there are differences in the details.

 ### Distinguish how the macro is called

 A macro can be called in three different ways.
 The way a macro is called is recorded in the `syntax` named parameter (one of `'block'`, `'expr'` or '`decorator`'), so you can distinguish the syntax used in the source code and provide different implementations for each one.